At the time of writing the hour and minute hands of my clock are at right angles. How long will it be before they are at right angles again?

-Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?
+Can you fit the tangram pieces into the outlines of the candle and sundial?

-Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?
+Can you fit the tangram pieces into the outline of this goat and giraffe?

-Can you fit the tangram pieces into the outline of this telephone?
+Can you fit the tangram pieces into the outline of this sports car?

 Can you fit the tangram pieces into the outline of Little Ming and Little Fung dancing?